-Inflation disappeared and the Argentine economy grew fast during the 1990s.
+Inflation was eliminated and the Argentine economy grew fast during the 1990s.
 However, the economy entered into a recession by mid 1998, and since then, it has not found its way out.
 Is the convertibility system responsible for this recession?
-The answer to this question requires an analysis of the relationship between convertibility, fixed exchange rate and fiscal deficits.
+The answer to this question requires an analysis of the relationship between convertibility, fixed exchange rate and fiscal deficit.

-The recession that started in 1998 had its origin in the significant expansion of provincial expenditures financed by local banks.
-This policy characterized the 1997-1998 period when Eduardo Duhalde, current President and then Governor of the Province of Buenos Aires, competed with the former President Carlos Menem for the candidacy of the Justicialist Party for the next presidential election.
+The recession that started in 1998 had its origin in the significant expansion of provincial expenditures that was financed by local banks.
+This policy characterized the 1997- 1998 period when Eduardo Duhalde, current President and then Governor of the Province of Buenos Aires, competed with the former President Carlos Menem for the candidacy of the Justicialist Party for the next presidential election.
 The huge assistance provided by the banks to the provinces crowded out the credit for the private sector.
 This phenomenon increased after the Russian crisis when the influx of capitals to the emerging economies started to decrease.

 The recession became more severe and less manageable because of the devaluation of the Real in February of 1999 and the sustained depreciation of the Euro between 1999 and the middle of 2001.
 The fixed exchange rate to the dollar did not allow the peso to depreciate, as it would have happened in a floating exchange rate system.
-Consequently, a deflation, imperative to reestablish long-term equilibrium of the relative prices between exportable and non-tradable goods, aggravated the recession.
+Consequently, a deflationary process, imperative to reestablish long-term equilibrium of the relative prices between exportable and non-tradable goods, was added to the recessive process.